Start by asking yourself these questions:

 In “Overeating” people eat because it’s mealtime or because something looks good – whether they’re hungry or not.
 They may also eat to distract themselves or cope with stress and emotions.
 They may reward, comfort, or entertain themselves with food.
 They sometimes describe their eating as out of control.

 Many people vacillate back and forth between Overeating and Restrictive Eating.
-When they’re eating what they want, they feel guilty.
-When they’re eating what they “should,” they feel deprived.
-As a result they usually develop a love-hate relationship with food.
+When they eat what they want, they feel guilty.
+When they eat what they “should,” they feel deprived.
+As a result they may develop a love-hate relationship with food.
 Their self-esteem tends to go up and down depending on whether they are off or on their diet.
 This is the eat-repent-repeat cycle.

 By learning to be in charge of your eating you’ll learn how to: